andrew/ultimate-awesome/README.md

 - [awesome-github-readme-tools](https://github.com/henrylok0/awesome-github-readme-tools) - A curated collection of awesome tools and resources to create stunning GitHub README files - badges, stats, generators, widgets, and more!.
 - [awesome-citadel](https://github.com/hunicus/awesome-citadel) - A collection of resources to help people reject subservience and adopt sovereignty.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
-- [awesome-ipfabric-list](https://github.com/ipfabric/awesome-ipfabric-list) - List of links and repos of useful stuff for IP Fabric users and developers.
 - [awesome-telegram](https://github.com/itgoyo/awesome-telegram) - 2025最新悄咪咪收集的10000+个Telegram群合集，附全网最有趣好用的机器人BOT🤖你想要的这里都有.
 - [awesome-web-developer](https://github.com/ivqonsanada/awesome-web-developer) - My Web Developer Awesome List.
 - [awesome-engineering-management](https://github.com/jamescarr/awesome-engineering-management) - A collection of awesome links on all topics related to engineering management.